litstack/litstack/docs/guide/crud/config-index.md

 ### `col`

-Normal columns are added with the function `col({title})`.
+Casual text columns are added with the function `col({title})`.
 Attached are all methods for configuring the column.

 ```php
 $table->col('Name')->value('name')->sortBy('name');